sherifmagdy32/gaming_os_tweaker/README.md

 ---

+### Anti-Cheats

+- Defense Matrix (Overwatch 2) - Working
+- Easy Anti-Cheat (Fortnite, Apex Legends) - Working
+- Ricochet (Call of Duty) - Working
+- Vanguard (Valorant) - Not Working - Game does open, but it requires Exploit Protections and most were disabled, but they can be enabled again, not sure how it would go with no Windows Defender though. <https://support-valorant.riotgames.com/hc/en-us/articles/4406555340179-How-to-Enable-Exploit-Protection-and-Prevent-Error-Code-VAN9002>
+- FaceIT (CSGO) - Not Tested

-> I didnt have the opportunity to test every game.
-But if anyone find any issue, feel free to create an issue and/or PR.
+> I didnt have the opportunity to test every game, but most without Anti Cheats should be working, except maybe VR/Mixed Reality.
+If anyone find any issue, feel free to create an issue and/or PR.

 > If you have any suggestions, additions or correction, feel free to create an issue and/or PR.